When Is Mash Ready To Distill

 The time it takes for a mash to reach the ideal temperature will depend on a number of factors, including the amount of grain being used, the temperature of the water used, and any additional ingredients such as sugar or malt extract that are added.
 Generally, however, it should take between 30 and 60 minutes for your mash to reach its desired temperature.

-See also A Cell Placed In Distilled Water Will
+See also Can Someone Drink Distilled Water

 In order to ensure that your mash reaches the ideal temperature in a timely manner, it is important to use hot water when you start mashing.
 If you are using cold water, you will need to heat it up before starting the mash and this can add several minutes onto the total time needed to reach your target temperature.
 Additionally, if you are